-Skip to main content
+Skip to main content Skip to content

 Accounting & Tax Services for Professional Services Firms in New Jersey

-Law firms, consulting practices, marketing agencies, and IT firms have accounting needs that differ fundamentally from product-based businesses.
+Law firms, consulting practices, marketing agencies, and IT firms have accounting needs that differ from product-based businesses.
 ProAxis delivers CPA expertise built for service-based businesses in Bergen County and across NJ.

 Schedule Free Consultation